301 Devil’s Playground - Galena, MD

 The Haunted Dungeon - Edgemere, MD

-Season begins on October 5th.
+Season begins on October 4th, 2019.
 Doors are open from 6 pm until 11 pm every Friday and Saturday in October.
 This has been a local haunt for over 30 years that just keeps getting better and more scary.
 It takes well over one hour to tour the haunt that includes a walk through a terrifying woods, a step into the world of dungeons, and across a historical battlefield that dates back to 1812.
 Expect to meet the likes of Michael Myers, Freddy Krueger, and Hannibal Lector.
 Maybe even a clown or possessed doll awaits you.
 Definitely a fun adult experience.
 They also have food, drinks, hot chocolate, and kids things to do including trick or treat and not so scary fun times for kids on certain nights.
 Tickets only $17.
-New for 2018 is a haunted hayride.
+Back for 2019 is a haunted hayride.